oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Below is a non-normative example of an SD-JWT represented as a verifiable credential encoded as JSON and signed as JWS compliant to [@VC_DATA].

+The following data will be used in this example:

+<{{examples/w3c-vc/user_claims.json}}

+The encoded SD-JWT looks as follows:

 Header:
 ```json
 {